recurser/pivotal-to-trello/README.markdown

 See the [Trello documentation](https://trello.com/docs/gettingstarted/index.html#getting-an-application-key) for more details.

 The Pivotal Tracker token can be found at the bottom of your [Pivotal profile page](https://www.pivotaltracker.com/profile).
+Make sure that "Require HTTPS for API Access" is OFF!

 Change history
 --------------